kfhlx/shape_visual/README.md

 itkIncrementalPCAModelEstimator include batch PCA and incremental PCA.
 Implemented with ITK and VTK
-The initial batch size could be zero, it can be fully incremental.
 Incremental PCA is conducted in a subspace level.

 itkIncrementalPCAModelEstimatorVisual is the test file.